 Windhoek's Old Fortress © Alexander Johmann

-Although it was intended to be a military stronghold, the Alte Feste was never actually involved in significant military action.
-The building became dilapidated and was renovated extensively in 1963, some years after being declared a National Monument.
+Although initially intended to be a military stronghold, the Alte Feste was never actually involved in significant military action.
+The building became dilapidated and got renovated extensively in 1963, declared some years afterwards as a national monument.

 Address: Robert Mugabe Avenue

 Opening times: Monday to Friday 9am-6pm, Saturday and Sunday 10am-12:00pm and 2pm-6pm (winter time closing time is 17.00).